martiniani-lab/spectre/README.md

 # spectre

-This repositry contains various algorithms (recursive, element-wise, matrix inverse and simulation) to calculate the power spectral density of stochastic dynamical models exhibiting fixed point solutions.
+This repository contains various algorithms (recursive, element-wise, matrix inverse and simulation) to calculate the power spectral density of stochastic dynamical models exhibiting fixed point solutions.

 We include examples of various biological dynamical systems:
 1. FitzHugh-Nagumo